-A financial contribution paid by the non-custodial parent to the custodial parent for the benefit of the child, until said child’s emancipation.
+A financial contribution paid by the parent who does not have the majority of parenting time with the minor child or children to the parent who is awarded the majority of parenting time for the benefit of the child, until said child’s emancipation.

 Determining Child Support